DFE-Digital/ddt-job-descriptions/app/views/jd/lead-user-researcher.md

 [Read more about user research at Department for Education](https://user-research.education.gov.uk)

-As a lead user researcher you will be an expert practitioner, leading and aligning user research activities across a portfolio of teams, and setting the strategic direction for research in your business area..
+As a lead user researcher you will be an expert practitioner, leading and aligning user research activities across a portfolio of teams, and setting the strategic direction for research in your business area.
 You will:

 *	provide user research expertise and consultancy to your business area, and hands-on support as required
 *	ensure that teams take a user-centred, evidence-based approach to service design and delivery